Denon AVR-S760H Review (7.2 CH 8K AV Receiver)

 Then you’d have to set your input on your remote to match the slot the HDMI cable was in.

-So for example if it was in slot 1, you’d have to set the receiver to either HDMI 1 (or AV 1 if you’re using an optical cable)
+So for example if it was in slot 1, you’d have to set the receiver’s input to either HDMI 1, or AV 1 if you’re using an optical cable.

-The only difference here however is because of the fact that these newer devices support things like HDR & 4k, if your TV doesn’t support eARC to display these new formats, you’ll need to use an optical cable in addition to an HDMI cable.
+The only difference here is since these newer devices support things like high dynamic range & Ultra HD, if your TV doesn’t support eARC to display these new formats, you’ll need to use an optical cable in addition to an HDMI cable.

-After connecting the optical cable from the console and the receiver, you’ll also need to make sure you use the correct input and so instead HDMI 1 or 2 for example, you’ll have to click AV 1 or 2 on your remote so that sound comes through.
+After connecting the optical cable from the console and the receiver, you’ll also need to make sure you use the correct input so that sound comes through.

 https://easyhometheater.net/how-to-set-up-a-home-theater